npnpatidar/FeedGPT/markdown_files/ThePrint.md

 Sat, 11 Nov 2023 06:00:03 +0000
 ### [On CM Chouhan’s home turf Budhni, Congress’ ‘Hanuman’ seeks to pull off a miracle](https://theprint.in/india/on-cm-chouhans-home-turf-budhni-congress-hanuman-seeks-to-pull-off-a-miracle-2/1841213/)

-Article found but Couldn't summarize
-Budhni (MP), Nov 11 (PTI) Barely a week before the assembly polls, Madhya Pradesh’s Budhni constituency, where BJP’s longest-serving chief minister Shivraj Singh Chouhan faces on-screen Hanuman and Congress candidate Vikram Mastal, appears lukewarm to the fight.
-Even the entry of Samajwadi Party’s saffron-robed and long-bearded Vairagyanand Giri, aka Mirchi Baba, in the fray has [&#8230;]
+The Budhni constituency in Madhya Pradesh is preparing for assembly polls, with BJP's Shivraj Singh Chouhan facing Congress candidate Vikram Mastal.
+Despite the entry of Samajwadi Party's Vairagyanand Giri, also known as Mirchi Baba, the contest has not gained much momentum.
+Chouhan, confident in his position as the longest-serving chief minister of Madhya Pradesh, has not visited his assembly constituency since filing nomination papers.
+The BJP dominates the constituency with their flags and posters, while the Congress' presence is scarce.
+Although the BJP has chosen not to project Chouhan as its CM face this time, they heavily rely on Prime Minister Narendra Modi's popularity to secure victory.
+Mastal, known for playing Lord Hanuman in a TV serial, remains optimistic about his chances and claims that people are angry with Chouhan for not doing enough for Budhni.
+However, supporters of Chouhan believe he will win due to his track record and the development he has brought to the area.
+Chouhan's son Kartikeya is actively campaigning on his behalf, aiming for a record victory margin.
+Overall, Budhni seems to have a strong support base for Chouhan, although Mastal is putting up a brave fight.

 Sat, 11 Nov 2023 05:47:12 +0000
 ### [WeWork’s chapter 11 filing: 65 lease rejections send ripples across US and Canadian markets](https://theprint.in/economy/weworks-chapter-11-filing-65-lease-rejections-send-ripples-across-us-and-canadian-markets/1841207/)